| TRIP(1) | General Commands Manual | TRIP(1) |

 information is the function name.
 In this case the function will always fail

-value, as specified for the
+with a random errno value, as specified for the

 requested function.